dusty-nv/jetson-inference/docs/aux-docker.md

 If you have chosen to run the project inside the Docker container, you can proceed to [Classifying Images with ImageNet](imagenet-console-2.md).

-However, if you would prefer to build the project directly on your Jetson (outside of container), go to [Building the Project from Source](building-repo-2.md).
+However, if you would prefer to install the project directly on your Jetson (outside of container), go to [Building the Project from Source](building-repo-2.md).

 ##
 <p align="right">Next | <b><a href="building-repo-2.md">Building the Project from Source</a></b>